raystyle/Shamoon-4/README.md

 # Shamoon 4
-Reweited and optimized unofficial Iranian hackers group wiper malware aka "Shamoon" in .NET 2.0.
+Rewrited and optimized unofficial Iranian hackers group wiper malware aka "Shamoon" in .NET 2.0.

 # MBR overwrite
 This Shamoon does not destroy MBR sector vain like its brothers.
 Instead write message to boot screen, original bootloader code leaked from "Redboot" ransowmare by reverse engineering.